Video Production Game Changer

 The Part 107 exam to become a licensed drone pilot is no joke.
 I studied for quite some time and although I passed, it was a nerve-racking test.
 DO NOT underestimate it or you will waste your time and money.

 Here’s a quick hit list of some information I gathered while preparing for my Part 107 UMA Exam.
 It’s mostly links but pay attention as I’m sure my feedback will help you pass your test.

 This first resource is a massive PDF that will take a moment to load.
 I suggest downloading the whole thing.
-It’s ultimately 2018’s entire legend and from what I can see it’s the whole booklet they actually give you when you take the test.
+It’s ultimately 2018’s entire legend and from what I can see it’s very similar to the whole booklet they actually give you when you take the test.
 Yes, you have a booklet available while your on location taking the exam.
 Be sure to know how to read it and use it to your advantage.

 A great deal of the exam will cover sectional charts.
 Here’s a good resource for getting a good understanding of how they work.

 This next one allows you to both select the amount of questions and the area of focus for them.
 Great if you need to touch up on a certain aspect, such as sectional charts.